Cycling

 186 cyclists with E > 0.75 can sustain threshold well beyond 60 minutes.
 FTP caps their capacity, setting zones too low and leaving performance on the table.

-The 60-minute assumption matches reality for riders near the population mean endurance.
+The 60-minute assumption matches reality for riders whose endurance puts their lactate threshold duration at 60 minutes.
+Under the full TZPD model this is E ≈ 0.62.
 For everyone else — the majority — it is systematically wrong.

 The Solution